Bonde da Stronda

-Bonde da Stronda (also known as BDS) was a Brazilian hip hop group formed in 2006 in Rio de Janeiro, Brazil, by the MC's Mr. Thug and Léo Stronda.
+Bonde da Stronda (also known as BDS) was a Brazilian hip hop group formed in 2006 in Rio de Janeiro, Brazil, by brazilian singers Mr. Thug and Léo Stronda.
 The group has recorded four studio albums and one independent album.

 History

 Formation (2006–2008)

 The group started in November 2006 and was formed by Mr. Thug (Diego Raphael Villanueva), Léo Stronda (Leonardo Schulz Cardoso), Mc Cot (Marcus Vinicius Mello) and Mc Night (Patrick Baptista Lopess).
 It all started when Leo decided to show Thug lyrics for a song he had at home called "Vida de Playsson" and called him to record just to show to friends.
 They started with home recordings and other music international bases.
 With the independent release of the songs on the internet, were recognized by the media.
 In 2007 Mc Cot decided to leave the group.
 In 2008 they released their first independent album called "Stronda Style".
 After this, Mc Night decided to leave the group, and remained only Thug and Léo.